Director of Master of Divinity

 Associate Professor of Contextual Education and Theology

-When not engaged with all things academically theological, she enjoys hiking, reading novels, doing yoga, cooking and having impromptu dance parties with her husband (Tyler) and three wild and wonderful daughters (Georgia, Heloise, and Evensong).
+When not engaged with all things academically theological, she enjoys hiking, doing yoga, readings lots of non-academic stuff, and doing lots of non-academic stuff with her spouse (Tyler) and three wild and wonderful daughters (Georgia, Heloise, and Evensong).

 Articles in academic journals